oneloveipfs/ipfsVideoUploader/README.md

 8. Run the app by typing `npm start`.
 Your app will listen to ports you specify in `config.json` file.

-All uploaded files will be saved in the `uploaded` folder within the repo.
+All uploaded files (through non-resumable upload APIs) will be saved in the `uploaded` folder within the repo.
 Image files (for Steem article body) will be saved in the `imguploads` folder.
+As for resumable uploads, you may define the directory in `config.json` file as well as the `tusd` daemon startup arguments.

 # Supported file formats